IgniteUI/igniteui-docfx/en/components/icon.md

     <iframe id="icon-sample2-iframe" seamless width="100%" height="100%" frameborder="0" src="{environment:demosBaseUrl}/icon-sample2"  onload="onSampleIframeContentLoaded(this);">
 </div>

-You can also use SVG image as an icon.
-First, you need to inject [`IgxIconService`]({environment:angularApiUrl}/classes/igxiconservice.html) dependency in a component's constructor.
+You can also use a SVG image as an icon.
+First, inject [`IgxIconService`]({environment:angularApiUrl}/classes/igxiconservice.html) dependency.
+In this example [`IgxIconService`]({environment:angularApiUrl}/classes/igxiconservice.html) dependency is injected in a component's constructor but you can use it wherever it is needed in your code.

 Use the [`addSvgIcon`]({environment:angularApiUrl}/classes/igxiconservice.html#addsvgicon) method to import the SVG file in cache.
+When the SVG is cached, it can be used anywhere in the application.
 Icon name and file URL path are method's mandatory parameters, you can specify font-set ase well.
 After that, you can use the SVG files in the HTML markup.
 Alternatively, you can use the `addSvgIconFromText` method to import the SVG file providing the SVG text content instead of the file URL.

 * Have in mind that if there are two icons with the same name and the same font-set - SVG icon will be displayed with priority.
 * It is better not to provide image width and height in the SVG file.
-* You may need additional polyfill scripts ("polyfills") for the browsers that you must support.
+* You may need additional polyfill scripts ("polyfills") for Internet Explorer.

 ```typescript
 // svg-icon-sample.ts